ibaaj/distillfeed/README.md

 1. **Check feeds** downloads RSS or Atom documents and stores new entries.
 It does not use AI.
 2. **Update summaries** checks readiness and cost safeguards, evaluates eligible entries, then publishes the affected summaries.
-This action can use AI.
+This uses AI.

-Each update has a durable result.
-Reloading or closing the browser does not erase its status, and an existing summary remains visible until its replacement has completed successfully.
-Previously evaluated entries are not silently rescored every time settings change.

-Before an AI update starts, the interface reports missing credentials, the planned workload, estimated local cost, budget limits, queued work and retryable failures.
-The estimate is based on DistillFeed's own usage records; it is not a provider account balance.

-## arXiv daily digest
+## arXiv daily digest (plugin)

-The bundled arXiv source has its own retrieval, scoring and digest settings inspired by this [project](https://github.com/ibaaj/arxiv-digest).
-Its first update can look back several days, so a weekend or holiday demo is not limited to that day's announcement feed.
+There is an arXiv digest plugin inspired by this [project](https://github.com/ibaaj/arxiv-digest).
+I

 ![DistillFeed arXiv daily digest](docs/images/arxiv-digest.png)